 Q. Where do I report to during a disaster if ALERT volunteers are activated?

 A. ALERT has two principal assembly and deployment locations for volunteers during a disaster activation.
-WEST of Twin Peaks, make your way to Taraval Police Station at 2345 24th Avenue.
-EAST of Twin Peaks, make your way to the Special Operations Bureau at 17th St & De Haro Street.
+If you are WEST of Twin Peaks, make your way to Taraval Police Station at 2345 24th Avenue.
+If you are EAST of Twin Peaks, make your way to the Special Operations Bureau at 17th St & De Haro Street.

 Q. How will I know if ALERT volunteers are being activated?

 A. The ALERT program will contact you by e-mail, text or voice-mail if any of these communications methods are available following a disaster.
 Alternatively, Emergency Broadcasts by radio stations will announce the activation of civilian volunteer Disaster Service Workers and may specifically mention ALERT volunteers.

 Q. Once I’m certified as an ALERT volunteer, what happens next?

 A. You will be eligible to participate in our regular ALERT Drills as well as other training opportunities and multi-agency exercises.
 You can also take on supporting roles for ALERT by attending community events and meetings to promote ALERT and encourage new volunteers to join.
 Depending on your level of involvement with the ALERT program (and other factors), you may also be asked to consider becoming an ALERT Team Lead, where you would guide a group of ALERT volunteers in the successful performance of an assigned task or tasks.
 Should a disaster occur, and ALERT be activated, then you would report to one of the two assembly areas for assignment and deployment.